 During construction activities noise and vibration control measures are proposed, to be incorporated into a CEMP.
-In order to mitigate noise impact on residents at Jarrah Cottages during operation the ES proposes an acoustic fence to replace an existing fence which is located on the northern site boundary.
+Similar to the proposed mitigation measures for 16/01574/FUL, in order to mitigate noise impact on residents at Jarrah Cottages during operation the ES proposes an acoustic fence to replace an existing fence which is located on the northern site boundary.
 With mitigation in place, the impact of operational noise is assessed as of no or low adverse significance.

 7.33 In commenting on noise issues the EHO confirms that "the ES has comprehensively assessed the noise impact of the construction and operation phases of the proposed development ... and has adequately determined the impacts of the development".
-It is considered that with the proposed mitigation measures in place and with the diversion of HGV road traffic from London Road, the development should result in a beneficial reduction in noise for the majority of local residents.
+Proposed mitigation measures for construction works should render the residual effects "insignificant" for local residents.
+Noise mitigation measures are required and can be secured by planning condition.
+With mitigation measures in place, the development should result in a beneficial reduction in noise for the majority of local residents.
+A standard planning condition to control hours of construction, including piling operations, is required.